powervr-graphics/Native_SDK/BUILD.rst

 Unix Makefiles
 ..............
-Unix makefiles are the default way to build on on Linux, but also work anywhere a ``make`` program exists.
+Unix makefiles are the default way to build on Linux, but also work anywhere a ``make`` program exists.
 Building the project is performed by calling ``make [-j8 , other options]``

 **Note:** The use of multithreaded builds using ``-j[some number]`` is recommended when building with makefiles as it can speed up the build *considerably*.